CONTACT

 2017 Parsons Travel Grant, Research History, Colonialism (Aristocracy), London, England

-2015 University of Texas San Antonio, Research History, Berlin Study Abroad, Berlin and Istanbul
+2015 University of Texas San Antonio, Research History, Berlin Study Abroad

-2014 Urbino University Study Abroad Program sponsored by UTSA, 24 cities in Italy
+2014 University of Urbino Study Abroad Program sponsored by UTSA, 24 cities in Italy

 2022 ISCP International Studio & Curatorial Program, (3-months), Brooklyn, New York